phooky/VT100-Hax/Platform Notes.md

 X1083  |  set DE bytes starting at HL to B
 X02a4  |  init: zero all RAM above stack
+X038b  |  memmov: copy B bytes from DE to HL
+X0183  |  memset: set DE bytes starting at HL to B

 Control Function Parser
 -----------------------